Sheng254/ChaosVision/README.md

 ## Features
 - **Numerically Driven Art Generation:** Create art by entering numbers or numeric expressions.
-- **Customizable Shape Properties:** Personalise with options to adjust opacity, size, and box shadow.
+- **Customisable Shape Properties:** Personalise with options to adjust opacity, size, and box shadow.
 - **Dynamic Effects:** Choose from a variety of animations to add captivating visual effects.
 - **Error Handling:** Validate numbers or the results of numeric expressions to ensure they are less than 10,000 and prevent non-numeric inputs.